Tiger ... our that's more like it cat

 Do you provide care during holidays?

 A: Absolutely!
 Holiday times are busy and reserve early because so many people travel during those times.
-We suggest calling us early if you know you need to be away during holidays.
-There is a slightly higher fee for the holiday itself.
+We suggest calling us as soon as you know your holiday travel schedule or when you need to be away more than a weekend around the holidays.
+There is a $7 holiday surcharge for those daily visits.

 How much notice is needed for pet sitting services?

-A. Signing up for pet sitting services is not like ordering a pizza.
-We ask you to schedule as soon as possible for the initial consultation.
+A. We ask you to schedule us as soon as you schedule your trip.
 We want to make sure we are a good fit for you and your pet(s) prior to your departure.
-There is an additional fee for less than a five days notice and we strongly recommend reservations for holidays be made 1-2 months in advance.
-We try to accommodate established clients on short notice and we understand that emergencies do arise.
+We strongly recommend reservations for Thanksgiving and Christmas be made no later than Halloween.
+We want to accommodate all established clients on short notice and we understand that emergencies arise.
 Please give us a call and we will do our best to accommodate you.
 We have limited space for reservations.
-We promise the highest quality service to all clients and therefore we never overbook regardless of demand.
+We promise the highest quality service to all clients and therefore we never over book regardless of demand.
+It is one more way we can guarantee your satisfaction every time we visit.

 How do you deal with keys?

 A: We will pick up keys before you leave and return them upon your return.
-There is no charge for the first service; however if you elect not to let us keep keys on file, there is a $5 pick up and return fee.
+There is no charge for the first service; however if you elect not to let us keep keys on file for future service calls, there is a $10 pick up and return fee.
 Keys kept on file are stored in a security vault.
 We do not pick up or leave keys in a client's home or secret hiding place.

 Do you keep client information/key/alarm codes confidential?